live thinking we will never die.

 Ireland forgeries of 1795.
 Reforging Shakespeare argues that the time may be ripe to re-examine the

 W.H.
-Ireland forgeries as a decisive case history in the development of our current respect for antiquity,
+Ireland forgeries as a decisive case history in the development of our current respect for

-our appreciation of authenticity, and our understanding of bardolatry.
+antiquity, our appreciation of authenticity, and our understanding of bardolatry.

 In July 2004, Dr. Kahan completed a three volume set for Routledge entitled Shakespeare Imitations, Parodies and Forgeries, 1710-1820.

 The set includes 24 plays comprising 750 pages and another 500 pages of introductory materials, notes and collations.
-December of 2004
+December

 In 2006, he published The Cult of Kean, a study of the Regency Shakespeare actor Edmund Kean, with Ashgate.
 Another book,